-When I reached the Fort I spotted several sheep grazing around the lush lands, and shepherd’s smile welcomed the trekkers.
+When I reached the Fort I spotted several sheep grazing around the lush lands, and a shepherd’s smile welcomed the trekkers.
 Standing at the foot of the fort, you will be amazed by the 360° view of the entire valley from up there.
 The view stretches to the Dhauladhar ranges.
 Most of the spectacles here are natural and I could not help but admire the work of art.

-There’s an incomparable beauty to it as none of it is polluted or reworked upon by man’s ideas.
+There’s an incomparable beauty to it as none of it is polluted or reworked by man’s ideas.
 Walking amidst the seasonal blossoms and the highland wildlife, I was feeling closer to nature like never before.

 Climate of Jalori Pass